xelis-project/xelis-hash/README.md

 The input is splitted into several 32 bytes chunks padded with zeroes if size is smaller.
 It cannot be parallelized due to the nonce based on the previous iteration.

-Stage 2 has been removed has the whole work is now done in stage 3.
+Stage 2 has been removed because the whole work is now done in stage 3.

 Stage 3 is expected to do a lot of random access in memory while being forced to stay sequential.
 There is 4 reads and 2 writes per iteration, making it memory bound.